Yoast SEO settings: Site representation

 Now, let’s take a look at the Site representation settings.
 The first thing you need to decide is whether your site represents an organization or a person.
 This choice will affect the rest of the settings on this page.

 If your site represents an organization, you can enter your organization’s name and upload a logo.
+You can also enter an alternate organization name for acronyms, or a shorter version of your organization’s name.
 You can also add links to your organization’s social media profiles, such as Facebook and Twitter.
 To add additional profiles, click the “Add another profile” button and enter the URL.
 When you’re finished making changes, be sure to click “Save changes.”

 So, what happens to this information now?
 Our plugin will generate structured data and add it to your site’s code.
 This data won’t be visible to your users on the front end of your site, but search engines will be able to find and read it.
 This information can then be used in search results.